-In this blog post, we will explore how virtual and augmented technologies have found their way into classroom enhancing traditional learning by blurring the physical and digital world.
+In classroom across the world, educators are exploring how virtual and augmented realities have found their way into classroom enhancing the traditional learning environments by blurring the physical and digital world.
+In addition to creating comprehensive, rigorous, and coherent curriculum, educators also created a personalized and motivating learning environment for every student.
 Reducing the gap between the real and digital world makes the learning environment more flexible and adaptive.

-Virtual reality (VR) and augmented reality (AR) have the potential to transform the way educators, communicate with students.
+Virtual reality and augmented reality have the potential to transform the way educators communicate with students, the way educators attract students to learning.
 But where do we start?
-With so many VR and AR devices, information, and experiences available on the internet, virtual and augmented technologies can be overwhelming.
+With so many devices, information, and experiences available on the internet, virtual and augmented technologies can be overwhelming.